- Understanding Prakriti

-Prakriti and Vikriti are among the core concepts of Ayurveda to understand an individual’s inherent constitutional body type and current state of health, in order to promote balance and wellness through personalized approaches to diet, lifestyle, and treatment.
+Prakriti and Vikriti are fundamental concepts in Ayurveda that help understand an individual’s inherent constitutional body type and their current state of health.
+These concepts are used to promote balance and wellness through personalized approaches to diet, lifestyle, and treatment.

-Both Prakriti and Vikriti are dependent on the concept of three doshas – Vata, Pitta, and Kapha – that make up the constitution of the body.
-Each individual is made up of a combination of one, two, or more doshas.
+Both Prakriti and Vikriti are based on the three doshas: Vata, Pitta, and Kapha, which form the body’s constitution.
+Each person is a unique combination of one, two, or all three doshas.

 In this article, we have explained the concepts of Prakriti and Vikriti in detail.